compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 ***

 In this project you will write code to find the visible area of a guard in a museum.
 The input will be  a simple, non-intersecting polygon in the plane which represents the boundary of the museum,  and   a point inside this polygon which represents a guard.
 The goal  is to come up with and implement an algorithm that computes and displays the part of the museum that's visible to the guard.
+Note that the area that's visible must reside einside the musum (can't see through the walls), and must be a polygon (can't have holes and islands).
+We'll refer to it sa the _visible polygon_.

-To manage complexity we'll split it into two parts:
+To manage complexity we'll split this project into two parts:

 Part 1:  Read the polygon and the guard from the user, compute the visible polygon and display it.